flutter/website/src/docs/release/breaking-changes/template.md

   * All lines of text should be 80 chars OR LESS.
     (I prefer less.)
   * DON'T SUBMIT a PR weeks and weeks in advance.
-    Doing this causes it to get stanky in the website Q and usually develops conflicts in the index file.
+    Doing this causes it to get stanky in the website queue and usually develops conflicts in the index file.
     Ideally, submit a PR once you have confirmed info on the version number where the breaking